 An open-back headset offers some ventilation around the ear because the back is not a solid piece of plastic.
 Because of this design, you can wear your headphones for longer without experiencing pain, warmth, or ear strain.

 Open-back headsets provide a clearer sound.
-As the air passes through the earcups, it affects the audio you hear.
+The air passing through the earcups affects the audio you hear.
 However, this factor leads to an increase in background noise for the user.
 These headsets are ideal for people who need to stay aware of their surroundings, but they also leak sound for nearby people to hear.

 Close-back headphones often feature noise cancellation or noise reduction, providing a more isolated, pure sound.
 The sound does not leak into your surroundings because it features a solid earcup piece.
 As a result, you won’t hear as much within your immediate surroundings, but bystanders won’t hear your content.

 On that note, for audio-quality headphones, check out our list of audiophile gaming headphones and the best Bose gaming headset.

 Closed-back headsets can cause your ears to become warm and sweaty, so you should select an open-back option if you are naturally hot.